RaydelMiranda/django-oscar-webpay/README.md

 Django app for integrating WepPay payment flow into an oscar e-commerce framework
 =========================

+Right now only the *NORMAL* payment method is available.

 This django app provides the necessary views and functionality for integrate a WSDL WebPay payment service into adjango-oscar based site.